JanM321/esphome-lg-controller/protocol.md

 7 hours: a8 43 00 10 00 00 03 1d 29 a4 00 00 => 0x100 + 0xa4 => 420 minutes
                   ^              ^^ ^^
 ```
-The sleep timer option is very similar, it just uses a different reservation type in byte 8.
+The sleep timer option uses a different reservation type (3) in byte 8.
+Unlike the other timers, the sleep timer is handled by the controller: the controller has to send the (updated) number of minutes regularly and turn off the unit if it reaches 0.

 The turn-off/turn-on reservations are set based on the target time, but the controller always converts this to number of minutes relative to the current time.

 To disable a single reservation or timer, the number of minutes can be set to 0.
 Reservation type 4 will clear all reservations.